cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 {{Mininet}}, etc.) and emulating tools (e.g., {{EVE-NG}}, {{GNS-3}}) can be used to build basic network models.
 By using the packet processing capability of virtual network element, such tools can quickly verify the functions of the control plane and data plane.
 However, this modeling method also has many limitations, including high resource consumption, poor performance analysis ability, and poor scalability.
-For large scale network, mathematical abstraction methods can be used to build basic network models efficiently.
+Mathematical abstraction methods can be used for large-scale networks to build basic network models efficiently.
 Knowledge graph, network calculus, and formal verification can be candidate methods.
-Some relevant researches have emerged in recent years, such as [Hong2021],
-{{G2-SIGCOMM}}, and {{DNA-2022}}.
-Going forward, how to improve the extensibility and accuracy of the models is still a big challenge.
+Some relevant research has emerged in recent years, such as {{Hong2021}}, {{G2-SIGCOMM}}, and {{DNA-2022}}.
+Moving forward, improving the extensibility and accuracy of the models represents a significant challenge.

 As an example, the theory of bottleneck structures introduced in
 {{G2-SIGCOMM}}, {{G2-SIGMETRICS}} can be used to construct a mathematical model of the network (see also
 {{?I-D.giraltyellamraju-alto-bsg-requirements}} for more info).
 A bottleneck structure is a computational graph that efficiently captures the topology, the routing and flow properties of the network.
-The graph embeds the latent relationships that exist between bottlenecks and the application flows in a distributed system, providing an efficient mathematical framework to compute the ripple effects of perturbations (e.g., a flow arriving or departing from the system, or the dynamic change in capacity of a wireless link, among others).
-Because these perturbations can be seen as mathematical derivatives of the communication system, bottleneck structures can be used to compute optimized network configurations, providing a natural engineering sandbox for building network models.
-One of the key advantages of bottleneck structures is that they can be used to compute (symbolically or numerically) key performance indicators of the network (e.g., expected flow throughput, projected flow completion time, etc.) without the need to use computationally intensive simulators.
+The graph embeds the latent relationships that exist between bottlenecks and the application flows in a distributed system, providing an efficient mathematical framework to compute the ripple effects of perturbations (e.g., a flow arriving or departing from the system, or the dynamic change in the capacity of a wireless link, among others).
+Because these perturbations are mathematical derivatives of the communication system, bottleneck structures can be used to compute optimized network configurations, providing a natural engineering sandbox for building network models.
+One of the key advantages of bottleneck structures is that they can be used to compute (symbolically or numerically) key performance indicators of the network (e.g., expected flow throughput, projected flow completion time, etc.) without using computationally intensive simulators.
 This capability can be especially useful when building a digital twin or a large-scale network, potentially saving orders or magnitude in computational resources in comparison to simulation or emulation-based approaches.

 The functional model aims to realize the dynamic evolution of network performance evaluation and intelligent decision-making.
-Data driven AI/ML algorithm will play a great role in building complex network functional models.
-As a research hotspot in recent years, many successfully cases have been demonstrated, such as {{RouteNet}},
+Data-driven AI/ML algorithms will play a great role in building complex network functional models.
+As a research hotspot in recent years, many successful cases have been demonstrated, such as {{RouteNet}}, {{MimicNet}}, etc.
-{{MimicNet}}, etc.  In the future, in addition to improving the generalization ability and interpretability of AI models, we also need to focus on how to improve the real-time and interactivity of model reasoning based on data and control in network digital twin layer.
+In the future, in addition to improving the generalization ability and interpretability of AI models, we also need to focus on how to improve the real-time and interactivity of model reasoning based on data and control in network digital twin layer.

 ## Network Visualization

 It is the internal requirement of the network digital twin system to use network visibility technology to visually present the data and model in the network twin with high fidelity and intuitively reflect the interactive mapping between the real network entity and the network twin.
-Network Visibility technology can help users understand the internal structure of the network, and also help mine valuable information hidden in the network.
+Network visibility technology can help users understand the internal structure of the network and mine valuable information hidden in the network.

-Network Visibility can use algorithms such as hierarchical layout, heuristic layout or force oriented layout (or a combination of several algorithms) for topology layout.
+Network Visibility can use algorithms such as hierarchical layout, heuristic layout or force-oriented layout (or a combination of several algorithms) for topology layout.
 The related topology data can be acquired using solutions provided in {{?RFC8345}},
 {{?RFC8346}}, {{?RFC8944}}, etc.  Meanwhile, network digital twin system can select different interaction methods or combinations of interaction methods to realize the visual dynamic interaction mapping of virtual and real networks.
-The data query technology, such as SPARQL, can be used to express queries across diverse data sources, whether the data is stored natively as RDF or viewed as RDF via middleware.
+The data query technology, such as SPARQL, can express queries across diverse data sources, whether the data is stored natively as RDF or viewed as RDF via middleware.